hapijs/hapi/docs/Reference.md

 - `plugin` - the plugin object which requires:
     - `name` - plugin name.
     - `version` - plugin version.
+    - `path` - optional plugin path for resolving relative paths used by the plugin.
+Defaults to current working directory.
     - `register()` - the [`exports.register()`](#exportsregisterplugin-options-next) function.
 - `options` - optional configuration object which is passed to the plugin via the `options` argument in [`exports.register()`](#exportsregisterplugin-options-next).
 If `options` is an array, the first array item is used as [`permissions`](#packallowpermissions),